agilecrm/rest-api/README.md

 |contact_json|list of contact ids|String array|no|no|N/A|

-##Create a note and relate to contacts :
+##3.1 Create a note and relate to contacts :
 ###/dev/api/notes
 Method: POST